belivetech/belivetech.github.io/sdk-guide-for-android.md

 ## Stream Health Monitoring (Beta)

 SDK provides videoBitrate monitoring during stream.
-It determines the quality of stream and an indication of host's network conditions. `onStatistics` callback returns average bitrate with parameter `actualBitrate`
+It determines the quality of stream and an indication of host's network conditions. `onStatistics` callback returns average bitrate with parameter `actualBitrate` and max bitrate with parameter `maxBitRate`.
+You can compare both values to notify users users of low network.
+We suggest that actualBitrate should be atleast 2.5 times of maxBitRate.

 ```kotlin
 data class BlsLiveStreamStatistics(